Plastics Working Group

 Next Meeting Information and Past Meeting Notes

-There was discussion about the value of knowing each other better, and inviting Plastics Working Group members (and anyone in the larger network or another working group) to complete a slide in the Network slide deck with name, skill sets, networks, and photo.
-Here is the link to the slide deck which has a template to fill out if anyone is willing to.
+There was discussion about the value of knowing each other better and inviting Plastics Working Group members (and anyone in the larger network or other working groups) to complete a slide in the Network slide deck with names, skill sets, networks, and photo.
+Here is the link to the slide deck, which has a template to fill out if anyone is willing to.

 Link to Plastics Working Group Slide Deck